 Thai Chicken Curry

-- 2 stalks lemongrass stalks, white portion only, peeled and thinly sliced
+- 2 stalks lemongrass, white portion only, peeled and thinly sliced

 - 3 shallots, peeled and quartered